 How to Trade Forex for Beginners?

-The basic foundation of trading in the foreign exchange market consists of firstly understanding how currencies are quoted and what the exchange rates represent.
+The basic foundation of trading in the foreign exchange market consists of understanding how currencies are quoted and what the exchange rates represent.
 In the Forex market, all currencies are quoted in pairs.
-Which is why the act of Forex trading involves simultaneously buying one currency against another currency, which is sold.
+This is why the act of Forex trading involves simultaneously buying one currency against another currency, which is sold.

 Let’s now examine how many types of currency pairs you can encounter in the FX market.